 - pursuant to the authorization of that individual.

-Accordingly, subpoenas for medical records frequently include a HIPAA authorization from the relevant patient permitting the requested disclosure.
+Subpoenas for medical records frequently include HIPAA authorization from the relevant patient permitting the requested disclosure.
 However, it is important to carefully review the language of the authorization to ensure that it meets the requirements of applicable state and federal law.
 This review must be done on a case-by-case basis and the analysis may vary based on the specific subject matter of the medical records being requested.

-However, we also regularly encounter subpoenas that either do not have an accompanying authorization or involve the production of too many patients’ records to realistically obtain consent from each individual.
+When the subpoena does not have an accompanying authorization or involve the production of too many patients’ records to realistically obtain consent from each individual.
 Under these circumstances, HIPAA specifically outlines when PHI can be used and disclosed without the relevant patient’s authorization or opportunity to agree or object, such as when responding to a non-party subpoena.

-Unfortunately, in our experience, the non-party subpoena is usually not served with an accompanying order authorizing disclosure.
+Unfortunately, in our experience, the non-party subpoena is usually not served with an accompanying order authorizing the disclosure.
 Under these circumstances, HIPAA provides that a covered entity may disclose PHI if: